 The design the garden takes needs to really reflect how much use it will have as opposed to how much use you think it will have.
-For example, at the top of the garden there is a lovely view, but access to it is awkward.
+For example, at the top of the garden, there is a lovely view, but access to it is awkward.
 The standard design model would create a seating area at the top of the garden to maximise the view.

-Maintaining a garden on a slope is tricky, let’s face it weeding can be a real chore at the best of times, but add to that the added ‘faff’ factor of climbing up a slope as well, and one’s enthusiasm for a gorgeous manicured haven of flowers could be hard to achieve!
+Maintaining a garden on a slope is tricky, let’s face it, the weeding can be a real chore at the best of times, but add to that the added ‘faff’ factor of climbing up a slope as well, and one’s enthusiasm for a gorgeous manicured haven of flowers could be hard to achieve!

-Terracing the garden will allow more of it to be usable BUT it is expensive to install.
+- Terracing the garden will allow more of it to be usable BUT it is expensive to install.
 Ensure the flat bits are created where the nicest parts of the garden to sit in are.
 Terraces don’t need to be evenly spaced or identical heights

 - Accept that maintenance is more difficult on a slope, so choose plants that won’t grow too quickly!

 Drainage and Runoff:

-Now this is blindingly obvious, but sadly often not considered properly.
-Rainfall will run down the slope, no surprise there; but what this means is those plants at the top of the slope need to be able to suck up the moisture quickly before the water drains away AND what happens at the bottom of the slope!
+Now, this is blindingly obvious, but sadly often not considered properly.
+Rainfall will run down the slope, no surprises there; but what this means is those plants at the top of the slope need to be able to suck up the moisture quickly before the water drains away AND what happens at the bottom of the slope!

 Plants at the top of the slope need to be more drought tolerant, those at the bottom need to be better at sucking up rainfall

 So what does this mean, well, you need to create new forces to hold the soil on the slope.
 Creating a terrace adds the retaining force back in.
-If the slope is not going to be terrraced, then the plants will have to hold the soil in place.
+If the slope is not going to be terraced, then the plants will have to hold the soil in place.

 Ensure 80% of the plants have good root systems to help keep the soil on the slope.